Sydney Kings: Home arena

 The Kings moved back to the Entertainment Centre in 2002, where they remained until 2015, though they were forced to move one game in the 2012–13 NBL season to the State Sports Centre due to a pre-booked event taking priority at the Entertainment Centre.
 At its closing in 2015, the SEC had a basketball capacity of 10,517 (with curtains blocking off seats behind the basket to reduce capacity) giving the Kings the second-largest capacity venue in the NBL behind the 14,846-seat Perth Arena, though as the SEC was opened in 1983 it also gave the Kings the league's oldest venue.

 The Kings moved back to Homebush Bay midway through the 2015–16 season due to the SEC being demolished to make way for an apartment complex and convention centre.
-On 13 March 2016, the Kings came under new management and were subsequently moved back to the Superdome (Qudos Bank Arena) for the 2016–17 season.
-During the regular season, the Kings curtained off the upper deck of the Qudos Bank Arena (depending on ticket demand), leaving capacity at approximately 9,000.
+On 13 March 2016, the Kings came under new management and were subsequently moved back to the SuperDome (Afterpay Arena) for the 2016–17 season.
+During the regular season, the Kings curtained off the upper deck of the Afterpay Arena (depending on ticket demand), leaving capacity at approximately 9,000.
 In the final home game of the 2016–17 season, the Kings drew 11,005 fans to their game against Melbourne United—at the time, the second-largest home crowd in franchise history.

-In the 2019–20 season alone, six of the top ten home crowds in franchise history attended games at Qudos Bank Arena.
+In the 2019–20 season alone, six of the top ten home crowds in franchise history attended games at Afterpay Arena.